FOOD ALLERGY FACTS

 What foods can cause allergic reactions?

-Any food can cause an allergic reaction, but 90 percent of all food allergies are caused by the following foods: wheat, eggs, milk, peanuts, tree nuts, soy, fish, shell fish and seeds.
+Any food can cause an allergic reaction, but 90 percent of all food allergies are caused by the following foods: milk, egg, peanut, tree nut, fish, shellfish, sesame, soy, and wheat.

 What are the symptoms of an allergic reaction?

-Symptoms can range from mild to life-threatening (anaphylaxis) and may include vomiting, diarrhea, cramps, hives, swelling, itching or swelling of the face, lips, tongue, or mouth, eczema, itching or tightness in the throat, difficulty breathing, and wheezing.
+Symptoms can range from mild to life-threatening (anaphylaxis).
+They may include hives, itching or swelling of the face, lips, tongue, or mouth, vomiting, diarrhea, cramps, itching or tightness in the throat, difficulty breathing, and wheezing.

 What is anaphylaxis?

-Anaphylaxis, or anaphylactic shock, is a severe allergic reaction that often includes swelling of the face, mouth, and throat and can lead to a serious drop in blood pressure or unconsciousness.
+Anaphylaxis, or anaphylactic shock, is a severe allergic reaction that starts with a serious drop in blood pressure and can lead to unconsciousness and often includes hives, itching or swelling of the face, mouth, and throat, vomiting, diarrhea, cramps, itching or tightness in the throat, difficulty breathing and wheezing.
 Anaphylaxis can be fatal if not treated immediately with epinephrine.
-Anaphylaxis can be caused by a minute amount of food or food traces coming in contact with the allergic person.
+Anaphylaxis can be caused by a minute amount of food or traces of food that is ingested by an allergic person.

 Can food allergies be cured or outgrown?

 There is no cure for food allergies.
 Strict avoidance is the only way to prevent a reaction.
-While some children outgrow their allergies, peanut, tree nut, fish, and shell fish allergies are currently considered to be life-long.
+While some children outgrow their allergies, peanut, tree nut, fish, and shellfish allergies are considered life-long.
+Some studies suggest that 20% of patients may outgrow their peanut allergy.